 Network and Security

-Additionally, UCloud Global supports private virtual IPs, which can be directly set on bare metal cloud hosts upon request.
+Additionally, XXXCloud supports private virtual IPs, which can be directly set on bare metal cloud hosts upon request.

-Public IP addresses are the primary means by which users access cloud hosts and provide services externally.
-In UCloud Global, a public IP can be elastically migrated, allowing easy migration to another host in case of host failure, i.e., “Elastic IP.”
-When you create a bare metal cloud host, if you choose to purchase both an Elastic IP and internet bandwidth, an Elastic IP will be allocated and bound to your bare metal cloud host.
-You can find this IP resource information in the data panel of network products.
+Public network IP addresses are the primary means for users to access cloud hosts and for host instances to provide external services.
+In XXXCloud, public network IPs are elastically migratable.
+When a host fails, the public network IP can be easily migrated to another host, which is called an “Elastic IP (EIP).”
+When creating a UPHost, if you choose to purchase an Elastic IP and public network bandwidth quota simultaneously, an Elastic IP will be allocated and bound to your UPHost.
+You can view the information of this IP resource in the data panel of network products.

 Firewall

-The firewall function is provided for bare metal cloud hosts by binding firewall rules to these hosts, thereby managing public access and providing necessary security protection.
+The firewall function is provided for UPHost.
+By binding firewall rules to UPHost, you can control and manage public network access to the UPHost, providing necessary security guarantees for the host.
 The firewall supports TCP/UDP/ICMP/GRE protocols.
-We have created several default firewalls for you, with TCP ports 22, 3389, and PING enabled by default.
-You can adjust them according to your business needs or create more firewall strategies.
+We have created several default firewalls, which by default open TCP ports 22, 3389, and allow PING.
+You can adjust or create more firewall policies according to your business needs.